appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-01-11-simple-productadd.md

 ## Post Conditions

 The user can view the product (Schneider Circuit) synced in Magento2 (for the 1st  website).
 ![simpleprdct_navmagemulti 15](/staticfiles/integration/media/simpleprdct_navmagemulti15.png)
 The user can view the product (Schneider Circuit) synced in the 2nd   website of Magento2.

 ![simpleprdct_navmagemulti16](/staticfiles/integration/media/simpleprdct_navmagemulti16.png)

 The user can also go to NAV and check if the WebID has returned and the WebSyncFlag has been set to 'T' (True) from 'F' (False).
 ![simpleprdct_navmagemulti17](/staticfiles/integration/media/simpleprdct_navmagemulti17.png)

+**The sync flag update & WebId from magento is returned in syncback**

 ## Frequency of Use
 The user can execute the Integration through workflow as and when required.